Golden Gate Highlands National Park: Vegetation

 The park is an area of rich highveld and montane grassland flora.
 It has more than 60 grass species and a large variety of bulbs and herbs.
 Each of these species has its own flowering time, meaning that veld flowers can be seen throughout the summer.
 The park also has Afromontane forests and high-altitude Austro-Afro alpine grassland, which is scarce in South Africa.
 The ouhout (Leucosidea sericea), an evergreen species, is the most common tree in the park.
 Ouhout is a favourite habitat of beetles and 117 species occur on these trees in the park.
 The Lombardi poplars and weeping willows in the park are introduced species, but are kept because of their cultural and historic connection with the eastern Free State.
 Other exotic species in the park, for example wattle and bluegum, are systematically eradicated.

 Wildlife

 Instead of reintroducing one of the "big five" into the park, the sungazer lizard and water mongoose were reintroduced.
 Twelve species of mice, 10 species of carnivores, and 10 antelope species have been recorded in the park.
-The grey rhebuck and the mountain reedbuck were present when the park was established.
+The grey rhebok and the mountain reedbuck were present when the park was established.